Skip to main content

 Does emotional labor also exist in sex?

-by: Tanja Oschatz, Verena Klein
+written by: Tanja Oschatz, Verena Klein

-• 29.09.2025 |
+• 29.09.2025 | Announcements and News

 In-Mind has relaunched its blog post

-by: Charikleia Lampraki, Zoey Chapman
+written by: Stella Wernicke, Jana Dreston, Charikleia Lampraki, Zoey Chapman

 We are excited to announce that the English version of In-Mind has relaunched its blog.
 The goal of In-Mind’s online blog is to communicate psychological research in a way that... more